zapateropv/recipe-app/README.md

 # React + Vite

+ A RECIPE WEBSITE MADE BY TAILWIND AND REACT USING DUMMY JSON DBS

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: